 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your online MBA at SNHU include:

 The job market for business intelligence pros is growing as fast as big data itself.
-According to the McKinsey Global Institute report "Big Data: The Next Frontier for Innovation, Competition and Productivity," the U.S. will face a shortage of more than 1.5 million managers and analysts who are capable of processing big data and making decisions based on the results.
-The U.S. Bureau of Labor Statistics agrees that demand for this skill set is high.
-Marketing research analyst jobs will grow by 32 percent and management analyst positions will expand by 19 percent through 2022.
+According to the U.S. Bureau of Labor Statistics, marketing research analyst jobs will grow by 23% and management analyst positions will expand by 12% through 2026.*

 The skills and knowledge you learn in SNHU's MBA in Business Intelligence will prepare you for those jobs and others in high demand, including: